0x4b6169/OpenEyes/README.md

 # OpenPlaya

 ### About
 A place where you can't phish.
+This tool is a PoC to capture the screen for further processing.
+At this point, the tool is only capable of recording the screen with FFMpeg and displaying the recording in a window managed by SDL2.

 ### Build Steps (Navigate to /docs to read md file, hosting Doxygen files soon)
 - @subpage Build-MacOS.md